JiaoXianjun/multi-rtl-sdr-calibration/README.md

 Then run matlab script: recv_proc_udp.m to see bursts (roughly synchronized in timeline) received from two dongles.

-If you can't see obvious bursts, you should replace frequency 905MHz with your local frequency where there is strong signal, such as GSM uplink, downlink or your signal generator.
+If you can't see obvious GSM bursts, you should replace frequency 905MHz with your local frequency where there is strong signal, such as GSM uplink, downlink or your signal generator.
 905MHz just works fine in my location (China).

 Detail usage example/explanation: